nextui-org/nextui-cli/packages/codemod/README.md

 ## Migrate Command

-Migrate your entire codebase from NextUI to HeroUI.
+Migrate your entire codebase from NextUI to heroui.
 You can choose which codemods to run during the migration process.

 ```bash
 heroui-codemod migrate [projectPath]